 You will return with many unique images which will encapsulate your holiday and will inspire your art work at home.
-In addition you will have had opportunities to see the creativity of your host country and learn about the peoples, history and culture.
+In addition you will have had opportunities to see the creativity of your host country from your guides and tutors, and to learn about the peoples, history and culture.

 On booking you will be able to discuss what you would like to get out of the tuition and your holiday, and the teaching will be geared accordingly.
 In general the teaching will focus on ways of seeing rather than prescribed techniques and thus is suited to all levels of skill.

 How many other people will be in the group?
 The group size is kept small, with up to 8 -15 people as the maximum group size, (depending on the country).
 The small size of the group ensures that you benefit from the art tuition and from the interaction with other artists on your trip.

 Non-artist partners are of course welcome to join the art safari (nature-watchers, photographers, writers and book worms would particularly appreciate the environment).
 A minimum of four people are needed to ensure that a trip goes ahead.

 Where will we be staying?
 Your accommodation is at all times comfortable, safe, clean and well located to enjoy the best of the places we are staying in.
 You can be confident of personal service and exceptional locations – and a room with a view.
 Accommodation includes hotels, lodges and tented safari camps.